giuid/reviews/docs/appendix_G_warg_correlation.md

 A central inquiry from our reviewers involved the direct, downstream utility of evaluating **WARG** (Weighted Attribution-Relevance Gap).
 Does high structural alignment between the Retriever and Generator empirically guarantee factual correctness and a reduction in hallucination?

-To supply robust, direct evidence, we engaged in an extended evaluation mapping WARG scores directly against answer factuality.
+To supply robust, direct evidence, we engaged in an extended evaluation mapping WARG alignment scores directly against answer factuality.

 ## 1. Manual Golden-Sample Evaluation
 We initially constructed a polarizing boundary sample of 58 inputs from the TREC dataset (comparing instances above the 80th percentile and below the 20th percentile for WARG alignment).
 Factuality was judged via strict human-in-the-loop manual annotation.